What is the Hong Kong Dividend Stock Screener, what does it do?

 All stocks in The Directory have 1 thing in common, all have not lowered their dividends for 5 years or more.

-Great, and how do I see quickly what can be interesting stocks without getting lost in all the metrics, filters and other down-the-rabit-hole time taking traps?
+Great, and how do you see quickly what can be interesting stocks without getting lost in all the metrics, filters and other chit-chat?

 How does the HKDS Fast Stock Screener look like in the Directory?